-While the fourth version of LoopMe could be interpreted as a research oriented agenda reluctantly ceding to a commercially oriented agenda, this was actually not what ended up happening.
+While the fourth version of LoopMe could be interpreted as a research oriented agenda reluctantly ceding to a more commercially oriented agenda, this was not what ended up happening.
 The two potentially conflicting purposes instead ended up strengthening each other.
-The introduction of a task oriented structure in LoopMe opened up for a more powerful way to collect and analyze data.
-The mandatory tasks allowed for a more fine-grained design of participant behavior.
-The logical link between tasks and tags allowed for an unexpected opportunity to quantify causality between independent variables (i.e. tasks) and dependent variables (i.e. tags and reflections).
+The introduction of a mandatory behavioral task oriented structure in LoopMe opened for a more powerful way to collect and analyze data.
+The mandatory behavioral tasks allowed for a more fine-grained design of participant behavior.
+The logical link between behavioral tasks, emotional ratings and user-selected tags / user-generated text allowed for an unexpected opportunity to quantify causality between independent variables (i.e. behavioral tasks) and dependent variables (i.e. emotions, tags and written reflections).
 Since many of the research oriented functions were kept in version 4 of LoopMe, the research team found itself with even more powerful means at hand for data collection and analysis than before.
-This implies that it can be difficult to fully separate a scholarly agenda from a commercial agenda when designing social media platforms with dual purposes.
-It could instead be viewed as a strength of a social media platform to simultaneously cater for both research needs and commercial needs.
-Users' willingness to engage with a social media platform and thus pay for using it is arguably a key factor determining the amount of scholarly useful data the platform can collect.
+This implies that it can be difficult to fully separate a scholarly agenda from a practitioner oriented agenda when designing social media platforms with dual purposes.
+It could instead be viewed as a strength of a social media platform to simultaneously cater for both research needs and practitioner needs.
+Users' willingness to engage with a social media platform is arguably a key factor determining the amount of scholarly useful data the platform can collect.

-3.3 Three applications of LoopMe extensively tried so far
+3.3 Three tested applications of LoopMe - education, organizational development and research

-LoopMe has so far been used extensively for the three following purposes; (1) as a tool for teachers / coaches to follow and assess learners in a social learning environment, (2) as a tool at the school, university or workplace for managers to steer and follow organizational change, learning and development processes, and (3) as an educational research tool.
+Three practical examples of LoopMe usage will now be given in order to provide an empirical context.
+LoopMe has so far been used extensively for the three following purposes; (1) as a tool for teachers or coaches to follow and assess learners in a social learning environment, (2) as a tool at the workplace for managers to steer and follow organizational change, learning and development processes, and (3) as a research tool.
 These three uses of LoopMe are outlined below.
 They merely represent an early glimpse of the potential SSM could represent, as implied by section 3.5 on future applications of LoopMe.

-3.3.1 LoopMe used to improve and assess social learning experiences
+3.3.1 LoopMe used in education